 - Notification of selection of GSRS oral presenters will be given 1 to 1.5 weeks after the deadline.

-- Oral Presenters are invited to submit a paper for publication in the GSRS Proceedings published in the University Digital Commons
+- Oral Presenters are invited to submit a paper for online publication in the DU Scholarship Collection.

 - Awards will be presented to a select number of students who show outstanding research and scholarship.

 - Awards will be announced at a ceremony at the end of the symposium.
-Students will be given a gift such as a travel mug or flashdrive at the time of the announcement.
 In the week following, the winners' information will be collected so that monetary checks can be processed.

-- Students who participate in the Graduate Symposium who are selected to orally present or who win an award at the event will be invited to submit a paper for publication in the GSRS Proceedings on the University Digital Commons.
+- Students who participate in the Graduate Symposium who are selected to orally present or who win an award at the event will be invited to submit a paper for publication in the GSRS Proceedings on the DU Scholarship Collection site.

 - A completed paper of no more than 3500 words must be submitted via email 3 weeks after the event.